 It was not an option for me to join a non-remote company.
 The reason for that is simple—working from home gives me the flexibility I need to be at my most productive.

 Our team retreats are for team bonding.
-So far, we’ve been getting together every 3-4 months.
+We try to get together twice a year.
 We pick a destination and all fly over to hang out for a week—all expenses paid.
-Our retreats so far have been to Lisbon, Split, and Denver.
-We’re off to Prague in December!
+Our retreats so far have been to Lisbon, Split, Prague, Denver, and Barcelona.

 During the day, we work.
 We prioritize the things we need to discuss with others.
 We’ve also done a hackathon which is a fun way to get everyone involved with the same thing.